AdobeDocs/campaign-classic-learn.en/help/overview.md

 ---
 title: Adobe Campaign Classic Tutorials - Overview
-description: Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management and cross channel execution.
+description: Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management, and cross channel execution.
 This user guide contains videos and tutorials on the many features and capabilities of Adobe Campaign Standard.
 sub-product: Campaign Classic
 feature: Overview
 role: User, Admin, Developer